 After a tiny rock scramble, we slipped out of the misty ravine and into a tiny valley.
 From here the trail became somewhat easy and absolutely peaceful and beautiful.

 Small plots of land were cultivated for crops, all of this is done by hand or with horses.
 Cattle grazed in the narrow green fields beside the stream.
 A couple of old mud-brick homes sat abandoned, leaving to the imagination another way of life.
 This area was settled over 400 years ago.
 One of the draws of this Villa de Leyva is the preservation of its ancient structures.

 The entire day we saw only two people on the trail.
-One local man who was headed to Iguaque via the trails.
-The other was Luisa a woman who lived in the secluded valley.
+One local man was headed to Iguaque via the trails.
+The other was Luisa, a woman who lived in the secluded valley.
 She was tending some cattle and we stopped to talk to her a bit about the beauty of the valley.
-When we turned around to head back we ran into Lusia again.
+When we turned around to head back we ran into Luisa again.
 She was on her horse headed home.
 She told us where her house was located and said if we were ever down that way again to stop in and ask for her.

 When other dogs came out to defend their territory he put us between him and them.
 He trusted us to protect him, I don’t know why.
-At the gate to our home we had to part ways and we felt bad saying goodbye.
+At the gate, to our home, we had to part ways and we felt bad saying goodbye.
 We looked for him the following day and did not find him, so we hope he found his home.